MagicCityCode/pantry-api/README.md

 ## ROUGH-DRAFT OUTLINE

-- Postman for API- & auth- route testing
+- Postman for API- & auth-route testing
 - Things to incorporate in backend:
   - PostgreSQL for db
   - Error-handling